Communist society: Politics, law and governance

 Marx and Engels maintained that a communist society would have no need for the state as it exists in contemporary capitalist society.
 The capitalist state mainly exists to enforce hierarchical economic relations, to enforce the exclusive control of property, and to regulate capitalistic economic activities—all of which would be non-applicable to a communist system.

 Engels noted that in a socialist system the primary function of public institutions will shift from being about the creation of laws and the control of people into a technical role as an administrator of technical production processes, with a decrease in the scope of traditional politics as scientific administration overtakes the role of political decision-making.
 Communist society is characterized by democratic processes, not merely in the sense of electoral democracy, but in the broader sense of open and collaborative social and workplace environments.

 Marx never clearly specified whether or not he thought a communist society would be just; other thinkers have speculated that he thought communism would transcend justice and create society without conflicts, thus, without the needs for rules of justice.

 Transitional stages

 Marx also wrote that between capitalist and communist society, there would be a transitory period known as the dictatorship of the proletariat.
 During this preceding phase of societal development, capitalist economic relationships would gradually be abolished and replaced with socialism.
 Natural resources would become public property, while all manufacturing centers and workplaces would become socially owned and democratically managed.
 Production would be organized by scientific assessment and planning, thus eliminating what Marx called the "anarchy in production".
 The development of the productive forces would lead to the marginalization of human labor to the highest possible extent, to be gradually replaced by automated labor.

-Open-source and peer production

-Many aspects of a communist economy have emerged in recent decades in the form of open-source software and hardware, where source code and thus the means of producing software is held in common and freely accessible to everyone; and to the processes of peer production where collaborative work processes produce freely available software that does not rely on monetary valuation.

-Ray Kurzweil posits that the goals of communism will be realized by advanced technological developments in the 21st century, where the intersection of low manufacturing costs, material abundance and open-source design philosophies will enable the realization of the maxim "from each according to his ability, to each according to his needs".